davidarchanjo/spring-certified-developer-study-guide/README.md

 > 📌 We can assign URI template variables or query parameters directly to objects without having to specify the @PathVariable and @RequetParam annotations, respectively; as long as the given object has matching getters/setters

-> 📌 @RequestParam's `headers` and `params` attributes are used to narrow requests that contain specific headers or query parameters, respectively
+> 📌 @RequestMapping's `headers` and `params` attributes are used to narrow requests that contain specific headers or query parameters, respectively

+> 📌 @RequestMapping methods mapped to "GET" are also implicitly mapped to "HEAD", i.e. there is no need to have "HEAD" explicitly declared.
+An HTTP HEAD request is processed as if it were an HTTP GET except instead of writing the body only the number of bytes are counted and the "Content-Length" header set.

+> 📌 @RequestMapping methods have built-in support for HTTP OPTIONS.
+By default an HTTP OPTIONS request is handled by setting the "Allow" response header to the HTTP methods explicitly declared on all @RequestMapping methods with matching URL patterns.
+When no HTTP methods are explicitly declared the "Allow" header is set to "GET,HEAD,POST,PUT,PATCH,DELETE,OPTIONS"

+> 📌 If @RequestMapping is used along with any of its variant annotations in a handler method definition, its configuration will take precedence over the descendant annotation, i.e. only the @RequestMapping settings (e.g. [method](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html#method--), [path](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html#path--), [query parameters](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html#params--), [headers](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html#headers--)) will be taken into account.

 </br></br>